Water in Pristina: Overview and history of the water supply

 Pristina started to be supplied with water, which was mainly coming from Germia and Kolevica resources (wells), at a very early period of time.

-In 1961, the Regional Water Company began to supply Pristina with water coming from the Gračanica Lake, which supplied water for a population of 38.593 citizens.
+In 1961, the Regional Water Company began to supply Pristina with water coming from the Badovc Lake, which supplied water for a population of 38.593 citizens.
 In 1979, Pristina began to grow in terms of population and construction.
 Therefore, the need for more water grew.
 As a result, the Regional Water Company started to provide larger quantities of water to respond to the growing water demand.
 The water was mainly coming from the reservoir of Batllava and underground resources of Kosovo Polje and Obilić.

 Since the end of the Kosovo War (1998–99), the “Regional Water Company Batllava” underwent some changes.
 However, in 2007, it became a joint stock company called the “Regional Water Company Pristina”.
 Currently the “Regional Water Company Pristina” provides water supplies and other services for 40% of the population of Kosovo, making it the largest water company in Kosova.
-Presently, it supplies Pristina, Gračanica, Kosovo Polje, Obilić, Lipjan, Shtime, Glogovac, and Podujevo municipalities with water.
+Presently, it supplies Pristina, Gračanica, Kosovo Polje, Obiliq, Lipjan, Shtime, Drenas, and Podujevë municipalities with water.